 The Fire Management Principles II course is designed to provide the Fire Officer, who is in charge of a single fire company or station, with information skills in personnel management.
 The course provides coverage in the areas of basic communications, report writing, interpersonal communication, group dynamics, coaching and counseling skills, and performance appraisal.
 Requires 40 clock hours of instruction.
-Pre-requisite: FIRE 153 (3 credit, 3 lecture, 0 lab)
+Can be offered as variable credit.
+May be taken three times Pre-requisite: FIRE 153 (3 credit, 3 lecture, 0 lab)

-FIRE SERVICE VEHICLE OPERATIONS
+FIRE 159 FIRE SERVICE VEHICLE OPERATIONS